timescale/docs/self-hosted/install/installation-macos.md

 If you have already installed PostgreSQL using a method other than Homebrew, you could encounter errors following these instructions.
 It is safest to remove any existing PostgreSQL installations before you begin.
-If you want to keep your current PostgreSQL installation, do not install TimescaleDB using this method.
+If you want to keep your current PostgreSQL installation, do not install Timescale using this method.
 [Install from source](/install/latest/self-hosted/installation-source/)
 instead.
 </Highlight>

-## Install self-hosted TimescaleDB using Homebrew
+## Install self-hosted Timescale using Homebrew

-You can use Homebrew to install TimescaleDB on macOS-based systems.
+You can use Homebrew to install Timescale on macOS-based systems.

 <Procedure>

-### Installing self-hosted TimescaleDB using Homebrew
+### Installing self-hosted Timescale using Homebrew

 1. Install Homebrew, if you don't already have it: